Opening a new dental practice

 This is usually the practice manager or owner.

-- Appoint a Radiation Protection Supervisor who oversees day-to-day radiation protection matters.
+- Appoint a Radiation Protection Supervisor to oversee day-to-day radiation protection matters.

 Dent RPA provides its customers with a comprehensive handbook for Radiation Protection Supervisors to define the role and enable them to manage their duties in accordance with current legislation.
-The appointment should be in writing and Dent RPA customers can use the proforma letter in the Resources section of the website (under My Toolbox).
+Our online radiation protection training (free to clients) is also designed to cover the syllabus for RPSs for a dental practice.
+The RPS appointment should be in writing and Dent RPA customers can use the proforma letter in the Resources section of the website (under My Toolbox).

-Dent RPA provides its customers with a customised set of IRMER procedures and protocols that meet this requirement.
+Dent RPA provides its customers with a set of IRMER procedures and protocols that have been written to meet this requirement.
+These should be allow dental practices to meet these IRMER obligations with the minimum amount of local customisation.

 Dent RPA staff will guide you through the process and the dentrpa.com website has a comprehensive range of resources to make the process straightforward and efficient.